Trump In Texas To Inspect Storm Damage

 Trump made an effort to get ahead of Hurricane Harvey, signing a disaster declaration for Texas on Friday night, as the storm was bearing down on the Gulf Coast.
 The president signed a separate emergency declaration for neighboring Louisiana on Monday.

-The Coast Guard and Texas National Guard have been assisting in rescue efforts, and the federal government has already delivered more than a million meals and drinking water.
+The Coast Guard and Texas National Guard have been assisting in rescue efforts.
+Tuesday, Vice President Pence said there were "more than 8,600" federal officials on the ground through FEMA and the federal response effort has already delivered more than 2.5 million meals and 2 million liters of drinking water "with more on the way."

-Trump praised the response of Gov. Greg Abbott and the people of the state, saying a Texas-sized disaster had been met with Texas-style resilience.

-"When you watch the spirit and the enthusiasm and helping each other, the teamwork, it's really been something," Trump said.

 The administration acknowledges, however, that recovery from a storm of this magnitude will take both money and time.